deoostfrees/Gibki/README.md

 </div>
 ```

-Or you remove only the vertical gutters with `.flex--no-vertical-gutters`.
+Or you can remove only the vertical gutters with `.flex--no-vertical-gutters`.

 ![](https://rqrauhvmra.com/gibki/img/flex--no-vertical-gutters.png)